 London has several hop-on-hop-off bus tour options to choose from to take you from one popular attraction to another.

-Additionally, there are many themed bus tours, such as the Harry Potter Tour, the Jack the Ripper Bus Tour, and a ghost ride.
+Additionally, there are many themed bus tours, covering such subjects as Harry Potter, Jack the Ripper, and even a ghost ride.

 Check out our bus tour comparison post.
 Likewise, there are many Thames River cruises available to you.